 - Develop skills in Robotics, CNC and Computer Integrated Manufacturing

-- Tailor your final year to suit your career aspirations through the choice of course options in Lean Manufacturing, 3-D printing, Automation, ISO, Engineering Sciences, Materials/Metal Casting and more
+- Tailor your final year to suit your industry of choice through the use of advanced technical options in Automation and Robotics, Lean Engineering, Thermo-Fluids or Materials/Metal Casting

-The Mechanical Engineering Technology program has met the national technology accreditation requirements established by the Canadian Council of Technicians and Technologists (CCTT) and, as such, has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).
+This program has met the national technology accreditation requirements established by the Canadian Council of Technicians and Technologists (CCT) and, as such, has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).